 Q: What service quotas are in place to control usage and spend?

-Q: How do I estimate the actual spend for a sensitive data discovery job on a bucket?
+Q: How do I estimate the actual spend for a targeted sensitive data discovery job on a bucket?

-A: You can configure your sensitive data discovery jobs to be periodic, where Macie will evaluate all existing data in a bucket and automatically inspect only new objects placed in the bucket over time.
-To estimate the cost of a periodic job, Macie will display the estimated size of the bucket at the time of submission, which can be used to calculate the initial cost to inspect the bucket.
+A: Macie provides an inventory of all your buckets including what S3 has listed as the estimated storage size, object count, and the presence of any compressed objects.
+This can be used to estimate the cost of running targeted sensitive data discovery on a bucket or buckets; however, actual data processed could vary.
+For any unsupported object types in the bucket, Macie will skip those objects and you will not be charged for them.
+For any compressed objects, they will be decompressed and inspected, which could result in data processed above the reported compressed size.
+For targeted sensitive data discovery jobs that run periodically, Macie will evaluate all existing data in a bucket and automatically inspect only new objects placed in the bucket over time.
+To estimate the cost of a periodic targeted discovery job, Macie will display the estimated size of the bucket at the time of submission, which can be used to calculate the initial cost to inspect the bucket.
 You can then estimate the growth of data in the bucket to calculate the cost to inspect new objects placed in the bucket over time.
 You can use the usage tab in the Macie console to monitor month-to-date spend across all jobs and service quotas to cap spend in an account.